entroform/style-chemistry/README.md

 #### selectors

 The **selectors** field is a map.
 The key is a "selector" string and the value is an index pointing to a value inside **set**.
 The above example uses dot notation to add additional level of hierarchy, this is not restricted, you may use whatever naming convention you want.
-More than one selectors can point to the same value, notice that `body.large` and `heading.small` points to the same value, `18px`, in the above example.
+More than one selectors can point to the same value, notice that in the above example `body.large` and `heading.small` points to the same value, `18px`.

 *In SCSS, the index starts with 1 and not 0.*

 #### default

 The **default** field value is an index that points to a value inside **set**.
-This value is the default value if no selector or index is passed inside a getter function.
+This value is the default returned value if no selector or index is passed to the getter function.

 For example: